carlsednaoui/google-seo-allintitle-scraper/README.md

 * Google typically limits you to 100 queries per day per IP address.
 Go patronize your local coffee shop or use a VPN!
 * You cannot scrape more than once every 24 hours.
 This is a limit set in the model which you can individually override (keyword.getallintitle(true) to override).
 This is in place so that your history doesn't get all hosed as you go.
+* Apparently sometimes the allintitle count is wildly out of whack for some terms.
+This mucks with trendlines, so I'm investigating an algorithm that will allow me to discard results that are statistical outliers (or at least severely discount them)

 ## Todo: